Fraser Basin Council

 The remaining 16 Directors are non-governmental appointees of the Council:

-• two from each of the Basin's five geographic regions (10 Directors in total), representing diverse sectors
+• two from each of the Basin's five geographic regions (10 Directors in total), representing diverse industries/sectors

 • three Basin-wide Directors to reflect the three dimensions of sustainability (economic, social and environmental)